-"Delivered duty paid" means that the seller delivers the goods to the buyer, cleared for import, and not unloaded from any arriving means of transport at the named place of destination.
-The seller has to bear all the costs and risks involved in bringing the goods thereto including, where applicable1, any "duty" (which term includes the responsibility for and the risks of the carrying out of customs formalities and the payment of formalities, customs duties, taxes and other charges) for import in the country of destination.
+"Delivered duty unpaid" means that the seller delivers the goods to the buyer, not cleared for import, and not unloaded from any arriving means of transport at the named place of destination.
+The seller has to bear the costs and risks involved in bringing the goods thereto, other than, where applicable1, any "duty" (which term includes the responsibility for and the risks of the carrying out of customs formalities, and the payment of formalities, customs duties, taxes and other charges) for import in the country of destination.
+Such "duty" has to be borne by the buyer as well as any costs and risks caused by his failure to clear the goods for import in time.